texcalac/tex-profile/content/es/publication/2019_Giovani_HIA_Mexico/index.md

 ---
 abstract: "Objectives: To estimate avoidable mortality, potential years of life lost and economic costs associated with particulate matter PM2.5 exposure for 2 years (2013 and 2015) in Mexico using two scenarios of reduced concentrations (i.e., mean annual PM2.5 concentration < 12 µg/m3 and mean annual PM2.5 concentration < 10 µg/m3).
 Methods: The health impact assessment method was followed.
-This method consists of: identification of health effects, selection of concentration-response functions, estimation of exposure, quantification of impacts quantification and economic assessment using the willingness to pay and human capital approaches."
+This method consists of: identification of health effects, selection of concentration-response functions, estimation of exposure, quantification of impacts quantification and economic assessment using the willingness to pay and human capital approaches.
+Results: For 2013, we included data from 62 monitoring sites in ten cities, (113 municipalities) where 36,486,201 live.
+In 2015, we included 71 monitoring sites from fifteen cities (121 municipalities) and 40,479,629 inhabitants.
+It was observed that reduction in the annual PM2.5 average to 10 μg/would have prevented 14,666 deaths and 150,771 potential years of life lost in 2015, with estimated costs of 64,164 and 5434 million dollars, respectively.
+Conclusions: Reducing PM2.5 concentration in the Mexican cities studied would reduce mortality by all causes by 8.1%, representing important public health benefits."
 author_notes:
 - ""
 authors: